yluATlzu/3DReconstruction_SE/README.md

 1000	  1

+An Example: to test reconstruction from 100 images with SNR=0.2

+ 1. run  'produceSimulatedProjections(100,0.2)'
-An Example is to run 'testSimulatedData(100, 0.2)'
+ 2. run 'testSimulatedData(100, 0.2)'

 ----------------------------------------------------